 All group employees shall demonstrate loyalty, and promptly declare any conflicts of interests and in writing to their superiors, with a copy provided to the group's Compliance Department.
-Further instructions for reporting are provided in the "Anti-corruption code of conduct" attached as an Appendix hereto.

-This means any situation or the course of an employee's duties, in which his or her personal interest or that of his or her relatives could interfere with the interests of the Orano group.
+Further instructions for reporting are provided in the "Anti-corruption code of conduct" attached as an Appendix hereto, concerning any situation in the course of an employee's duties in which his or her personal interest or that of his or her relatives could interfere with the interests of the Orano group.